Resources

 “WH” Question Words

-Most language is directional.
-Meaning, when we communicate, we direct someone’s attention.
+Most of our language is directional.
+Meaning, that when we communicate, we direct someone’s attention.
 When a question is asked, our brains tend to go on a search to find an answer.
-If it is a general, non-exact or non-literal question, then our brain does a “transderivational search”.
+If it is a general, non-exact, or non-literal question, then our brain does a “transderivational search”.
 This is when someone’s mind is looking through their memories and mental representations to find a possible meaning, answer, or match.
 There are patterns to certain questions we ask, such as the “WH” question words, aka interrogatives.
 Each “WH” question operates as a directional cue.
 So, be aware of what you are asking and why.
 What’s your outcome?

 • What” questions elicit the representation, structure, definition, or identification of something; it’s about content and specifics.
 It encourages someone to provide details or to clarify the situation.